 In this journey to find an impossible balance, I was intrigued by the SSCAC’s mostly hidden treasure trove of archives, original work, and a strong founding matriarch whose impact on the organization and the broader arts community is not always known or understood.

-In Margaret Burroughs, I had a found a muse of sorts…a central point of focus whose positioning in the art world and in history, in general, spoke so strongly to a broader challenge of connecting community and art.
+In Margaret Burroughs, I had found a muse, of sorts…a central point of focus whose positioning in the art world and history in general, spoke so strongly to a broader challenge of connecting community and art.
 Selfishly, I was also interested in the parallels to my own challenges of merging non-profit management and advocacy with my own art practice.

 I began to explore this idea of Margaret Burroughs’ role as an artist, advocate, and institution builder.
 Once again, seeking the balance that could capture the importance of her as a foundational element in the black arts community while simultaneously exploring the positioning of her work.
 A gifted artist, her core belief was that art should be accessible to the masses.
-It is in that very positioning that she seems to have lost relevance within the contemporary art community.
+It is in that very positioning where she seems to have lost relevance within the contemporary art community.
 It was mass-produced work – in later years- generated by low-quality black and white printers – which people attempted to commodify.
 Margaret Burroughs’ original vision and the intent was lost by the very practice of others attempting to place a monetary value on the work.
-Now, placed in numerous black homes above the kitchen table or the family couch, many times there is no understanding of the deeper meaning behind the images.
-Although positively intentioned, the beautiful images she created lost their original contextual meaning.
-Through repetition, essentially making the work “bigger, it actually became smaller, lost its focus, and in many ways disappeared in the larger art world.
+Although positively intentioned, her beautiful images lost their original contextual meaning.
+Through repetition, essentially making the work “bigger”, it actually became smaller, lost its focus and in many ways disappeared in the larger art world.